-- \ conflict resolution skill building
+- conflict resolution skill building

-- \ leadership skills
+- leadership skills

-- \ caring environment
+- caring environment

-- \ character education
+- character education

-- \ positive behavior
+- positive behavior

-- \ community service
+- community service

-- \ mentoring
+- mentoring

-- \ after school clubs
+- after school clubs

-- \ restorative justice
+- youth court

-- \ youth court
+- P.A.S.S.
+(Positive Alternatives to School Suspension)

 PROGRAM INITIATIVES: Post-Vention

 Formal debriefing to develop an after-action report that evaluates results, identifies gaps or shortfalls, and lessons learned; and discuss how the school procedures may be modified, if needed, and specify who has the responsibility for modifying the plan.
 Additionally, communication with liaisons of law enforcement agencies and judicial system.